'I just didn't realise that some of the things my friends were getting involved with were so dangerous until I watched the play at school.'

 What is CCE and CSE?

 Child Criminal Exploitation (CCE) Children who are trafficked, exploited or coerced into committing crimes are victims in need of safeguarding and support.
 Though perceptions are altering these young people are still often criminalised and perceived as having 'made a choice' to take part in illegal activity.
+More information on CCE and how to support young people can be viewed here

 Child Sexual Exploitation (CSE) Exploitative relationships are built on the child or young person's social, economic or emotional vulnerability.
 Children and young people cannot consent to their own abuse: so a child or young person at risk of CSE is a child or young person at risk of significant harm and they must be safeguarded.
 Children aged 12-15 years of age are most at risk of child sexual exploitation although victims as young as 8 have been identified, particularly in relation to online concerns.